crowdfavorite-mirrors/wp-soliloquy-lite/readme.txt

 * (Soliloquy Carousel Addon)[http://soliloquywp.com/addons/carousel/?utm_source=orgrepo&utm_medium=link&utm_campaign=Soliloquy%2BLite] - transform your default WordPress slider into a responsive and easy-to-use carousel slider.

 == Changelog ==

+= 1.5.2 =
+* Fixed possible menu positioning conflict with other plugins.
+* Updated the slider engine to add touch support for Windows phones and other touch devices.
+* More optimized CSS/JS files.

 = 1.5.1 =
 * More bug fixes and enhancements.